Global stocks, sterling surge as Brexit momentum weakens in polls

 "If I had a seatbelt while watching the markets, I'd put it on," said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.

-The MSCI's all-country world stock index surged 1.7 percent.
-Wall Street stocks as measured by the S&P 500 rose 0.6 percent, but closed well off their highs as traders noted the potential for subsequent polls to reverse in favor of "Brexit."
+The MSCI's all-country world stock index .MIWD00000PUS surged 1.9 percent, while Wall Street stocks as measured by the S&P 500 .SPX jumped 1 percent, their strongest daily increase in nearly three weeks.

 "Everyone is going to hold their breath until Thursday or Friday, when we get to know the result," said Adam Hewison, chief executive of Ino.com in Maryland.

 U.S. Treasury yields rose as traders trimmed safe-haven holdings of lower-risk government debt.
-Benchmark 10-year Treasury yield rose more than 5 basis points from late Friday to 1.671 percent after reaching 1.680 percent earlier Monday.
+Benchmark 10-year Treasury yield US10YT=RR rose over 5 basis points from late Friday to 1.671 percent after reaching 1.680 percent earlier Monday.

-Gold, another safety play, fell 0.7 percent to just over $1,289 an ounce.
+Gold XAU=, another safety play, fell 0.7 percent to just below $1,289 an ounce.
 It rose 1.5 percent on Friday for its biggest single-day gain since June 3.

 EURO GAINS AS BREXIT WORRIES EASE

-The euro, which has suffered due to concern that the United Kingdom's departure could weaken the 28-member bloc, strengthened 0.3 percent to $1.1307, after rising as far as $1.1382.
+The euro, which has suffered due to concern that the United Kingdom's departure could weaken the 28-member bloc, strengthened 0.3 percent to $1.1311 EUR=, after rising as far as $1.1382.

-The yen, often sought by investors in times of market tension, fell 0.2 percent to 103.85 per dollar.
-The dollar fell 0.6 percent against a basket of currencies.
+The yen, often sought by investors in times of market tension, fell 0.2 percent to 103.89 per dollar JPY=.
+The dollar fell 0.6 percent against a basket of currencies .DXY.

-(Additional reporting by Shinichi Saoshiro in Tokyo, Anirban Nag, Jemima Kelly and John Geddie in London; editing by Nick Zieminski and Dan Grebler)
+(Additional reporting by Shinichi Saoshiro in Tokyo, Anirban Nag, Jemima Kelly and John Geddie in London; editing by Nick Zieminski)